CodePapa360/Rock-Paper-Scissors/README.md

 - React
 - TypeScript
-- Framer motion
+- Framer Motion
 - Tailwind CSS
-- HTML5
-- Mobile-first workflow
 - Vite

 ## What I Learned

-Through this project, I strengthened my understanding of TypeScript in both a vanilla JavaScript environment, from v2 in React with TypeScript and now with Framer motion in v3.
-It allowed me to explore static typing, improve code clarity, and enforce safer coding practices along with some nice animation with Framer motion.
+This project strengthened my understanding of TypeScript, beginning in a vanilla JavaScript environment, continuing with React and TypeScript in v2, and now including animations using Framer Motion in v3.
+It has helped me improve static typing, code clarity, and enforce safer coding practices, while also adding smooth, interactive animations to enhance the user experience.

 ## Installation